ecodynlab/GALUP/Modules/Module 2.md

 • How to set up the Google Earth Engine

-• Exploring remote sensing concepts using GEE
+• Using GEE for remote sensing applications

 ##